Live Help NOW 800-809-3776

 How the contingency fees and expenses are paid

-If your Indianapolis personal injury lawyer successfully negotiates a settlement for you or wins your case at trial, the check for the settlement or for the verdict will be sent to your lawyer.
+If your Indianapolis compensation lawyer successfully negotiates a settlement for you or wins your case at trial, the check for the settlement or for the verdict will be sent to your workers comp lawyer.
 This is done to make certain that the personal injury lawyers are able to be paid for their work.
-Your lawyer will deduct his or her fees from the settlement amount and issue you a check for the balance.
+Your workers comp lawyer will deduct his or her fees from the settlement amount and issue you a check for the balance.
 Your attorney will explain the amount that he or she will be deducting for his or her fees along with the costs and expenses if you did not pay for them while your case was pending.